Introduction to GRONI and its records

-GRONI holds civil birth, adoption, death, marriage and civil partnership records registered in Northern Ireland.
+GRONI (General Register Office Northern Ireland) holds civil birth, adoption, death, marriage and civil partnership records registered in Northern Ireland.

 Stillbirth records are not available for public access.
 If you want to apply for a stillbirth certificate, you should contact GRONI.